LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 ### Numerus Model Builder (NMB) models <br />

-To generate the data used in Section 4, we defined and run the following NMB models, explained in details in our [SOF](https://ludovicalv.github.io/PDFs/Elep_paper.pdf).
+To generate the data used in Section 4, we defined and simulated the following NMB models, explained in details in our [SOF](https://ludovicalv.github.io/PDFs/Elep_paper.pdf).

 - The distance-dependent behaviour model (Model_distance.nmb) can be downloaded [here](https://zenodo.org/record/4139757#.X5g4sXhKhsM).